HOURS

 Make sure to check our holiday closures prior to visiting.

 The Center for Jewish History is proud to offer educational resources to secondary school teachers on the history of antisemitism and the Holocaust.
-The resources are meant to enable teachers to address difficult questions sparked by the recent surge of antisemitism in the wake of the October 7th, 2023 terrorist attacks by Hamas against Israel.
-The links below present the recommendations by the office of New York Governor Kathy Hochul as well as programs produced by the Center for Jewish History and its member partners.
+These resources are meant to empower teachers to address difficult questions sparked by the recent surge of antisemitism in the wake of the October 7th, 2023 terrorist attacks by Hamas against Israel.
+The links below present recommendations by New York State agencies and national Jewish organizations, along with programs produced by the Center for Jewish History and its member partners.

 New York State Recommended Resources